ajramos202/ajramos202/README.md

 - [Email](ajramos202@gmail.com)

 ### 😄 Fun Fact:
-I'm caught up on One Piece so you know I have no problem with long term commitment!
+I'm caught up on One Piece so you know I have no problem with a long term commitment!

 ### Pronouns:
 She/They